 Migrating an existing application to Citus sometimes requires adjusting the schema and queries for optimal performance.
-Citus extends PostgreSQL with distributed functionality, but Row-based sharding is not a drop-in replacement that scales out all workloads.
+Citus extends PostgreSQL with distributed functionality, but it is not a drop-in replacement that scales out all workloads.
 A performant Citus cluster involves thinking about the data model, tooling, and choice of SQL features used.